Western Province · Zambia · Since the First Flood

 Rest at Namutikitela

-Paddlers rest and eat Ilya — thick maize porridge with sour milk and meat.
+Paddlers rest and eat Ilya — traditional thick maize porridge.

 MID